Updated September 14, 2023

-Core is essential to CrossFit, and it is essential to a great box.
-Let’s split our understanding of Core into two parts: the physical core and the ideological core.
+Core is integral to CrossFit and a crucial aspect of a great box.
+We can break down core into two parts: the physical core and the ideological core.

-Thank you to all the great CrossFit Boxes…let’s continue to forge this community to bigger and greater heights!
+Thank you to all the great CrossFit boxes.
+Let’s continue to build this community and strive for greater heights!

 This article is Part 4 of our “What Makes a Great CrossFit Box?” series: